0xTdesign/reading-notes/201/Class-03.md

 Describe a real world example of when a conditional statement should be used in a JavaScript program.
 Give an example of when a Loop is useful in JavaScript.

+If today was Monday then Yesterday was Sunday.
+This is a conditional statement

+If you have a bunch of movies in a playlist it will keep on looping until the last one is played.

+if - only ask once
+while loop - until its true
+for loop - check as many times as you set